isomerpages/imda-tradetrust/index.md

       alignment: left
       backgroundColor: gray
   - infobar:
-      title: Enabling the most trusted way to trade
+      title: TradeTrust = Framework
       subtitle: What is TradeTrust?
-      description: >-
-        TradeTrust makes international trade more secure, efficient and accessible for
+      description: The TradeTrust framework enables you to trade in a more secure, efficient and accessible ecosystem through trusted interoperability of electronic documents.

-        everyone by providing a globally-harmonised and inclusive framework for free.
       button: Button text
       url: /faq/
   - infopic: